wp-plugins/spectacula-threaded-comments/readme.txt

 Once installed this plug-in will replace your theme's comments template with its own fully Ajax comment template.
-This allows both submission and update of comments without the page refreshing letting your visitors use it more as a chat room than the more traditional comment system.
+This allows both submission and update of comments without a page refres letting your visitors use it more as a chat room than the more traditional comment system.
 You can also roll up replied which can be told to trigger at any depth you feel is best using the settings page.
 Also available on the plug-ins admin page is the option to use another or no stylesheet, toggle the live updating of comments and change the refresh period for live update.

 As of version 2 you can now easily add new stylesheets to the available list by either copying them into the plug-in's style folder with a comment at the top of